-These standard conditions apply to all hiring of Knutsford Cemetery Chapel and a copy should be given to all Hirers.
+These standard conditions apply to all hiring of Tabley Hill Chapel and a copy should be given to all Hirers.
 If the Hirer is in any doubt as to the meaning of the following, the Council should immediately be consulted.

 - Applications for Hire

 All applications to hire must be made using the appropriate booking form Knutsford Town Council reserves the right to refuse any application without stating its reason for doing so.